HotCakeX/Harden-Windows-Security/README.md

 - BitLocker software will bring you a real security against the theft of your computer if you strictly abide by the following basic rule:
    - As soon as you have finished working, completely shut Windows down and allow for every shadow of information to disappear
-(from RAM, disk caches) within 2 minutes. **🔺this practice is recommended in high-risk environments.🔻**
+(from RAM, disk caches) within 2 minutes. **🔺this practice is recommended in High-Risk Environments.🔻**

 Refer to this [official documentation about the countermeasures of Bitlocker](https://learn.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-countermeasures)